jeremykross/ulmus/README.md

 Ulmus is a library for doing Functional Reactive Programming (FRP) in Clojure and Clojurescript.

-### Introduction

-Ulmus is a small library designed to facilitate a functional-reactive style of programming.
-It's inspired by Elm and RX, primarily.
-Some of the API apes Elm although it makes no attempt to be complete or exclusive in doing so.

-The basic building block of Ulmus is termed a signal.
-A signal is, conceptually, a value that can change over time.
-Signals can be composed using an array of standard functional operators (defined in ulmus.signal) or by applying transducers.
-These operators all return new signals that can be further composed.
-When the value on any of the signals update, the entire computation graph is re-run, keeping everything up to date.
-The current value of a signal can be dereferenced just like an atom.

 ### Usage

 `[ulmus "0.2.3"]` in `project.clj`